epccs/RPUpi/Hardware/Testing/linux.md

 # and added the public key to the authorized file
 # now try to log in, and it should not ask for a password since it used keys
 ssh localhost
-# if that works one of the putty tools can convert the private key for use on Windows.
-# mkeys can also place the public key on the authorized file of other Linux machines, e.g. conversion is a
+# mkeys can also place the public key on the authorized file of other Linux machines,
-# Ubuntu 16.04 and it's zeroconf seems to work (try with a ping first).
+# e.g., on conversion.local with Ubuntu 18.04 and zeroconf I have differet keys, so
+# I need to place my public keys on that machine to auto login.
 ~/bin/mkeys conversion.local
+# now I can automatically login with keys rather than passwords
 ssh conversion.local
 ```

+Windows 10 has its own version of OpenSSH, so putty is not needed.

 ## Samba